Great Girls are a network of amazing women of all ages and from all walks of life who connect with each other on a deeper level.

 Who is an ideal member?

-All women are ideal members!
 We have a cross-section of careers in both the for profit and non-profit worlds and a span of ages from twenties to seventies.
 We also believe GGN is a place for women where it is not a requirement to have a “high powered” career.
-It’s for women who also choose to stay at home with their families, or who are in transition to finding their next thing, whatever that may be.
+It’s also for women who also choose to stay at home with their families, or who are in transition to finding their next thing, whatever that may be.
 Joining GGN give you connections with such a variety of women, you will feel inspired just getting to know them!

 What will your membership bring?

-Your membership gives us a foundation, the strength to grow, and impacts the life of so many more women!
+Your membership helps us build a foundation, the strength to grow, and impacts the life of other women!
+You may not realize it, but your wisdom is extremely helpful to others when you share your stories, problems and we all work on ways to see things with new eyes.
 Become a GGN member and experience the benefits for yourself!

-A Word from Margery Miller, co-Founder of GGN
+A Note from Margery Miller, Founder of GGN

 Why did you start GGN?